Blind and Deaf Dogs

 Youwho taught us about perseverance and unconditional love.
 He taught us that no obstacle was too big to overcome - just enjoy and love life to its fullest.
 Whenever times seem difficult, we think of all Youwho had to overcome in his lifetime.
 During his last year of life, he battled two different types of cancer and underwent a few complicated surgeries and yet he never lost the twinkle in his eye because for Youwho he already conquered the hardest obstacles in life - no sight, no hearing - what was cancer to him.
 He would bounce back as if nothing ever happened to him.
 What a fighter he was and because of Youwho we will keep fighting for other blind and deaf dogs as well as shelter dogs for as long as we can.
 With a spirit like Youwho's, he will be greatly missed, but he will never be forgotten.

-Help us keep our word by sharing this guide with others who might find it useful.
+Please share this guide with others who might find it useful.

 RIP Youwho - December 26th, 2013